chaseruskin/legoHDL/docs/src/tutorials/ref_blocks_comparator.md

 end entity;
 ```

-Now, imagine you have completely blanked on what entities we have for use!
+Now imagine we have completely blanked on what entities we can use.
 How could we remember?

 View what blocks are available.